1

 Returns:

-total_reward (float): The reward accrued by the lander throughout its
+total_reward: The reward accrued by the lander throughout its trajectory.

-impact_x_pos (float): The x position of the lander when it touches the
+impact_x_pos: The x position of the lander when it touches the ground for the

-impact_y_vel (float): The y velocity of the lander when it touches the
+impact_y_vel: The y velocity of the lander when it touches the ground for the

 """